 - Targeted therapy uses drugs that go after cancer cells but leaves normal cells alone.

-To help keep your bones strong, your doctor may give you drugs called biophosphonates.
+To help keep your bones strong and reduce bone pain, your doctor may give you drugs called biophosphonates.
 If the disease causes your blood to thicken, you may get plasmapheresis.
 This helps relieve your symptoms by removing extra proteins from your blood.